Endri Çekiçi

-Endri Çekiçi (born 23 November 1996) is an Albanian professional footballer who plays as a winger for Turkish club Konyaspor and the Albania national team.
+Endri Çekiçi (born 23 November 1996) is an Albanian professional footballer who plays as a midfielder for CR Belouizdad and Albania national team.

 Club career

 Early career

 Çekiçi started his career with his local club Pogradeci in 2008, where he made his professional debut on 16 February 2013 at the age of 16.
 He came on as a 56th-minute substitute for the goalscorer Vangjel Zguro in a home Kategoria e Parë fixture against Besëlidhja which ended in a 1–0 win for Pogradeci.
 He was in the starting formation for his next game a month later on 16 March in a 3–0 home win against Naftëtari, where he was subbed off for Kristi Laçka in the 58th minute.
 He scored his first professional goal on 4 May 2013 against Burreli, scoring in the 11th minute to put his side 2–0 up, but it wasn't enough as Burreli came from behind to win the match 3–2.
 In total he made six league appearances for the club during the 2012–13 season, scoring one goal in the process to help his side finish fifth in the league.

 He joined Kategoria Superiore side Teuta in the summer of 2013 ahead of the club's Europa League qualifier against Moldovan side Dacia Chișinău. Çekiçi came on as an 81st-minute substitute in the home leg of the fixture which ended in a 3–1 win for Teuta.